-- UCF 1.
-Capital expenditures for the major expansion or rehabilitation of existing facilities or services shall be supported by an approved Capital Improvement Plan.
-Capital expenditures for the establishment of new facilities or services shall be handled on a case-by-case basis. - UCF 2.
+- 1. Capital expenditures for the major expansion or rehabilitation of existing facilities or services shall be supported by an approved Capital Improvement Plan.
+Capital expenditures for the establishment of new facilities or services shall be handled on a caseby-case basis. - 2.
 Continue to annually update a detailed capital improvement plan that includes transportation, public facility, and other capital needs.
-The plan should prioritize short-term and long-term needs, include equipment needs, identify potential funding sources, and discuss contingency plans in the event that funds are not available. - UCF 3.
-The town shall maintain adequate staffing and professional service levels relative to planning, ordinance development and enforcement, and other governmental services to successfully implement the comprehensive plan. - UCF 4.
-The town shall maintain adequate administrative facility and public building space. - UCF 5.
-Substantial development proposals shall provide an assessment of potential impacts to the cost of providing town facilities and services. - UCF 6.
-Whenever possible, use public/private agreements to pay for utility extensions into new subdivisions.
+The plan should prioritize shortterm and long-term needs, include equipment needs, identify potential funding sources, and discuss contingency plans in the event that funds are not available. - 3.
+The town shall maintain adequate staffing and professional service levels relative to planning, ordinance development and enforcement, and other governmental services to successfully implement the comprehensive plan. - 4.
+The town shall maintain adequate administrative facility and public building space. - 5.
+Substantial development proposals shall provide an assessment of potential impacts to the cost of providing town facilities and services.
+The depth of analysis required by the county will be appropriate for the intensity of the proposed development.